-The tripod allows for less blurring since the camera can stay steady for a longer period of time.
+The tripod allows for less blurring since the camera can stay steady.
 Once your camera is mounted on a tripod, set it to aperture priority mode (AV).

 Examples Of Sunset Photography Settings

 There are many ways to capture a sunset photo.
-One of the main things that you need to keep in mind while taking a sunset photo is the time.
+One of the main things to keep in mind is the time.

 You have to wait for sunset time in order to get good results.
-If you are not able to do this, then you can use sunset filter for your camera so that you can get similar results as well.
+If you are not able to do this, then you can use sunset filter for your camera to get similar results.

 When shooting sunsets from a beach, remember that the sand will reflect on your lens and cause flare.
-If you don’t want to get sand on your lens, I suggest bringing a lens cloth with you so that you can clean it every few minutes.
+If you don’t want to get sand on your lens, I suggest bringing a lens cloth to clean it every few minutes.

 If you’re shooting sunset portraits of people, make sure they stand away from the sun and towards the darker side of the horizon.
 This way it won’t be directly behind them and cause their face to appear too dark.

 If your model is wearing sunglasses, make sure they aren’t mirrored because they will reflect in your photo.
-Also if they’re wearing clothes with reflective material, they might also appear in your picture if you’re not careful.
+The same goes for reflective clothing.